 Bullying at work

-The Andrea Adams Trust, the national charity against workplace bullying, defines it as:
+The Andrea Adams Trust, the national charity against workplace bullying, defines bullying at work as:

-- Unnecessary, offensive, humiliating behaviour towards an individual or a group of employees either through social media or in person.
+- Unnecessary, humiliating behaviour towards an individual or a group of employees either through social media or in person.

-- Persistent, negative malicious attacks on personal or professional performance carried out for a negative purpose or effect.
+- Persistent offensive, intimidating and/or malicious attacks on personal or professional performance carried out for a negative purpose or effect.
 These are often unpredictable and unfair or irrational.

 - An abuse of power or position that can cause anxiety and distress, or physical ill health.

 - If someone has taken away your dignity or created an intimidating, hostile atmosphere where people are scared to speak up.

 Bullying at work in the UK can be overt, such as physical violence or shouting and swearing, or subtler.
 For example, ignoring someone, giving them impossible tasks or encouraging malicious gossip about them.
 And it doesn’t matter if you’re the hardest-working person in your team; in fact, that may even make you the target of a jealous person.

 Employees usually put up with bullying in the workplace because they’re afraid of losing their jobs.
 They might also keep quiet due to a threat from the bully, or because they think it’ll escalate the situation.